 From these solutions, the judges ended up picking the top three solutions.
 In 3rd place was Team Epsilon, who simplified & extended our e-Sign integration, which is an unified eSignature integration for Acumatica Cloud ERP that supports DocuSign and Adobe Sign.
 They took the source code we originally published in GitHub here, and minimized the manual steps/clicks and further automated the sending out of documents to be signed.

 In Second Place, Team Alpha who integrated facial recognition into the approval process within Acumatica.
 As Joe Satlin put it, “the Cloud is full of services, ripe for the picking.
 Our solution, AcuFace demonstrates how easy it is to use these services to extend the xRP platform by integrating Azure Cognitive Services to add facial recognition to approvals.”

 And the grand-prize winner, judged to be the “best of the best” was Team Beta.
 This team took the biggest risk and leveraged some hardware to boot: a router and a Raspberry Pi device to host an Astrix VoIP Server, managed by FreePBX – a web-based open source GUI.
 They were able to integrate these into Acumatica to provide click to dial and returning contact information for caller ID.
 They were able to create activities for inbound and outbound calls, using push notifications to pop up contact record for incoming calls or create a new contact for unknown callers.
 All and all, very impressive.

 Many of the Hackathon solutions’ source code is already available on GitHub, here.
 The remaining solutions should be posted shortly to each team’s repositories.

 The Hackathon was followed by our first-ever Developer Track on Monday and Tuesday afternoons.
-There will be more on that in a couple of days.
+Read more about it here.

 Our promise to you: